ojosproject/website/news/2024/09-20-road-to-iris.md

 comparatively nonsensical syntax or seemingly roundabout solutions to problems that Python, the only programming language I knew prior to joining, made easy.

-Having to learn the complexities of Rust this summer has in turn helped me better my understanding of the complexities of, the reasonings behind, and the tools offered by programming languages, forcing me to be more mindful, or even learn for the first time, in some cases, of mutability, ownership, object references, pointers, stack vs heap, and more concepts I’m forgetting at the moment.
-Additionally, applying Rust to solve problems, while challenging, gave me necessary and foundational project-building experience, such as learning the Unix time system to store and sort medications in a database or learning how to make API calls and parsing json files.
+Having to learn the complexities of Rust this summer has, in turn, helped me better my understanding of the complexities of, the reasoning behind, and the tools offered by programming languages, forcing me to be more mindful, or even learn for the first time, in some cases, of mutability, ownership, object references, pointers, stack vs heap, and more concepts I’m forgetting at the moment.
+Additionally, applying Rust to solve problems, while challenging, gave me necessary and foundational project-building experience, such as learning the Unix time system to store and sort medications in a database or learning how to make API calls and parse JSON files.

 Remotely working with Rust this summer to help contribute to Iris’ backend, albeit with a lot of hand-holding and patience from Carlos, has helped me look